-The NFPA Certified Hazard Recognition Specialist Program (CHRS) was created in 2017 after discussions with fire service professionals indicated a strong desire to have a credential for fire fighters that highlights knowledge of fire and life safety concepts and the requirements found in the 2015 edition of NFPA 101®, Life Safety Code®.
+The NFPA Certified Hazard Recognition Specialist Program (CHRS) was created in 2017 after discussions with numerous fire protection stakeholder groups indicated a strong desire for a credential that highlights knowledge of fire and life safety concepts and the requirements found in NFPA 101, Life Safety Code.

 The goals of this program are to:

 - Recognize and provide evidence of knowledge of fire and life safety concepts and best practices

 - Ensure a uniform, fair process for certification that is accessible to everyone who is eligible

 - Ensure proficiency in the use of NFPA codes and standards